 - Named to The Best Lawyers in America ® (Energy Law; Mining Law; Natural Resources Law; Oil & Gas Law; Real Estate Law; and Litigation - Real Estate), 1989-present

 - Recognized multiple times as Best Lawyers' Lawyer of the Year in the southern West Virginia region (2014, Oil & Gas Law; 2012, Mining Law; 2011, Energy Law; and 2010, Real Estate Law)

-- Recognized by 2018 edition of Chambers USA: America’s Leading Lawyers for Business among “Leaders in their Field” for Natural Resources Law
+- Recognized by Chambers USA: America’s Leading Lawyers for Business among “Leaders in their Field” for Natural Resources Law

 - Peer-Review Rated AV by Martindale-Hubbell

 - Recognized by Super Lawyers (Energy and Natural Resources), 2007-present

 McClaugherty Award Recipient, Energy and Mineral Law Foundation (2006)

 - Best Lawyers in America®, August 20, 2020